Analyzing Uncertainty Quantification in Statistical and Deep Learning Models for Probabilistic Electricity Price Forecasting: Acknowledgment

 \section{Acknowledgment}

 Part of this work is derived from the first author’s M.Sc. thesis \cite{lededev_thesis} and has been substantially extended and revised for this article.
 The authors acknowledge support by the state of Baden-Württemberg through bwHPC.
+The third author gratefully acknowledges that this research was (partially) funded in the course of TRR 391 Spatio-temporal Statistics for the Transition of Energy and Transport (520388526) by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).